-The 2022 survey administration used the HOS 3.0 that was implemented in 2015.
+The 2023 survey administration used the HOS 3.0 that was implemented in 2015.
 The HOS 3.0 uses the Veterans RAND 12-Item Health Survey (VR-12) as the core physical and mental health outcomes measures, and the three HEDIS[®] Effectiveness of Care measures are the Management of Urinary Incontinence in Older Adults, Physical Activity in Older Adults, and Fall Risk Management.
-The HOS survey instrument can be downloaded from NCQA's website (www.ncqa.org/hedis/measures/hos).
+The HOS survey instruments are available on NCQA's website.